felwal/felwal.github.io/content/projects/ar-escaperoom.md

     {{< figure src="/images/urban-stress-vegetation-none.png" >}}
 {{< /figrow >}}

-Natural elements and sounds had a calming effect, while lighting preferences were mixed.
+We found that natural elements and sounds had a calming effect, while lighting preferences were mixed.

 {{< callout-group >}}
     {{< callout title="Assignment" text="Demo and study for the course _DM2350 Human Perception for IT_." >}}